permasoft-factory/termifier/README.md

 </div>

+## Made with Typescript & Rust

+## New 1.1.0! 🎆

+- Changes some configurations
+- Update rendering loop diagram
+- Adding a Rust environment to the project
+- Adding a keylogger for menu interactions
+- Add menu box
+- Add box type
+- Update doc

 ## Get started

 To create an application with Termifier, you must start with a good management of the files and the project root.
 It is easy to organize these files because each class has its function and can be sorted by category